vwnorris/vwnorris/README.md

 - 👨🏻‍💻 Currently: I'm on exchange at DTU - the Technical University of Denmark.
 - 🔬 Studies: I'm a fourth-year student at NTNU - the Norwegian University of Science and Technology in Trondheim pursuing a master in Engineering and ICT.
 - 🦾 Specialization: I am at the intersection of ICT and mechanical engineering, mainly focusing on data science and machine learning.
-- 🗝️ Background: I have a bachelors degree in Business Development and Digitalization from before i started at NTNU.
+- 🗝️ Background: I have a bachelors degree in Business Development and Digitalization from before i started my engineering degree at NTNU.
 - 📫 Questions, insights, or just want to exchange ideas?
 Reach out at vic@norris.no or join me on [LinkedIn](https://www.linkedin.com/in/victor-w-t-norris-b58336107/).

 ### Preferred technologies: